trentonwahr/trentonwahr/README.md

   <a href="#"><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=trentonwahr&layout=compact&theme=react" /></a>
   <hr>
   <h2>About me:</h2>
   <h3>I'm a full-stack developer with a background in theatre and customer service!
-I have a strong love for Javascript and working in React.  </h3>
+I have a strong love for JavaScript and working in React.  </h3>
   <hr>
   <div>
     <h3>Reach out:</h3>